 |AMD Ryzen 3950X||16||32||64MB||3.5GHz||4.7GHz||105w|

-The biggest differentiator between these two CPUs is their core and thread counts.
-With an additional four cores and eight threads, the Ryzen 3950X is by far the more capable multithreaded CPU.
+The biggest differences between these two CPUs are their core and thread counts.
+With an additional four cores and eight threads, the Ryzen 3950X is the more capable multithreaded CPU.
 Finding tasks that can take advantage of that many cores and threads, though, is another matter.
 Unless you are doing heavy video editing or video transcoding, then you are unlikely to really make use of those additional threads.
 They would certainly be spinning their wheels in gaming.

 Indeed, the 3900X is arguably an overkill CPU just for gaming, but if you game and stream at the same time, both of these CPUs excel.
-Amazingly, considering its additional cores, the 3950X is slightly faster than the 3900X at gaming too, but only by a few percent points.
+Amazingly, considering its additional cores, the 3950X is slightly faster than the 3900X at gaming too, but only slightly.

-When it comes to the raw power of these high-end chips, the question really is whether you can make use of the extra cores and whether saving those few seconds, or maybe minutes in the case of heavy workloads, will be worth spending 50% more for.
-You definitely don’t get 50% more power, but you do get more of it.
+When it comes to the raw power of these high-end chips, the question really is whether you can make use of the extra cores and whether saving those few seconds (or maybe minutes in the case of heavy workloads) will be worth spending twice as much.
+The 3950X isn’t twice as powerful, showing the effects of diminishing returns.

 TDP is the same for both chips, but note the lower base clock of the 3950X.
 You’ll want to make sure you have strong cooling for either of these processors, but especially so with the 3950X to make sure it maintains a high boost clock speed.

-If we look at these two chips purely in the microcosm of this head to head, there are two definitive statements that we can make.
+If we look at these two chips purely in the microcosm of this head-to-head, there are two definitive statements that we can make.
 The 3950X is the better of the two chips, but the 3900X represents far greater value for money.
-On a dollar to performance basis, there is little comparison to be made.
-The 3950X gives you a couple of extra frames per second when gaming, and reduces run times of certain productivity tasks between 10 and 30 percent, depending on how heavily multithreaded the application is.
+On a dollar-to-performance basis, there isn’t much of a comparison.
+The 3950X gives you a couple of extra frames per second when gaming and reduces run times of certain productivity tasks between 10% and 30%, depending on how heavily multithreaded the application is.